-I was born a Cleveland Browns fan.
+I was raised a Cleveland Browns fan.

 I blame my father for this life of misery.

 Oh, I’m sure he thought he was giving me the gift of cheering a great team to forever glory.
-You see, he grew up in mid-western Ohio on the wonder years of the 1950s-1960s Browns.
+You see, he grew up in mid-western Ohio enjoying the wonder years of the 1950s-1960s Browns.
 Heck, the greatest running back who ever played the game (Jim Brown) busted through the lines from 1957-1965.
 Who wouldn’t be a lifelong fan after that?
 The Browns won so much back then they were like the Patriots of today.
 Just ridiculous.